icebert04/icebert04.github.io/_posts/2018-1-12-imaginary-somebody.md

 I too have that same negative trait... the longing for those I didn't have.
 Although I am not into material things, there is still something I always crave for... **A Baby Girl**!

 Don't get me wrong, I am very happy and delighted that I am blessed with a loving wife and 2 handsome boys.
 Life is really good!
 But why is that I still look for a Baby Girl?
 Maybe my family (Isberto side), bear more sons than daughters.
 My Grandfather has 4 sons, My Dad has me only, and I have 2 boys.
 Did you see the pattern?
-That is "7 Dudes in 3 Generations"... where did the girls go?
+That is **"7 Dudes in 3 Generations"**... where did the girls go?

 I did try (to have a Girl) but obviously the results is not as promising like what I've dream of.